rexbotsindia/contract-clause-x402-endpoint/README.md

 ## What Is This?

-ContractRisk AI is a **pay-per-use AI API** that demonstrates how the [x402 payment protocol](https://x402.org) can monetize any HTTP endpoint without a traditional payment processor.
+ContractLens AI is a **pay-per-use AI API** that demonstrates how the [x402 payment protocol](https://x402.org) can monetize any HTTP endpoint without a traditional payment processor.

 Every call to `POST /analyze` triggers a full x402 payment handshake: